Trevor Berbick

 Trevor Berbick (1 August 1954 – 28 October 2006) was a Jamaican professional boxer who competed from 1976 to 2000.
 He won the WBC heavyweight title in 1986 by defeating Pinklon Thomas, then lost it in his first defense in the same year to Mike Tyson.
 Berbick was the last boxer to fight Muhammad Ali, defeating him in 1981 by unanimous decision.

 As an amateur, Berbick won a bronze medal in the heavyweight division at the 1975 Pan American Games.
 In both his early and late professional career he held the Canadian heavyweight title twice, from 1979 to 1986 and 1999 to 2001.
 Berbick is the only boxer to have fought Muhammad Ali, Larry Holmes, and Mike Tyson.

+Early life

+Berbick was born in the Norwich area of Port Antonio, Portland Parish, Jamaica.
+As a young man, he worked at the Guantanamo Bay U.S. Naval Base in Cuba, where he first took up boxing as a means of self-defence.

 Amateur career

 At 22, Berbick represented his native Jamaica in the 1976 Summer Olympics in Montreal, Quebec, Canada as a heavyweight boxer, despite having had only 11 prior amateur bouts.
 His lack of experience was evident as he lost to the eventual silver medalist, Mircea Şimon of Romania.
 However, he still displayed a lot of promise as a young heavyweight boxer.
 The previous year, in his only bout at the Pan American Games in Mexico City, Berbick lost a decision to future heavyweight champion Michael Dokes in the semi-finals, winning a bronze medal.

 Leroy Caldwell, a boxer who fought almost all notable top-ranked heavyweights of the 1970s and early 1980s, including several world champions, recalled that Berbick was his most talented opponent.